A community event for children and families brought to you by the Institute of Imagination (iOi)

 Parents were delighted to witness the positive impact that My Big Idea had on their children.
-Here are some of the key learning parents mentioned their children gained from the event in Lambeth:
+Here are some of the key skills and experiences parents noticed their children gained from the event:

 - Confidence: Many parents noticed a boost in their children’s confidence as they had the opportunity to showcase their ideas and receive recognition for their creativity.

-- Inclusion: The event fostered a sense of inclusion among the children, allowing them to interact with peers from diverse backgrounds and collaborate on projects.
+- Inclusion: The event fostered a sense of inclusion among children, allowing them to interact and collaborate with others.

-- Fine Motor Skills: Engaging in activities like LEGO building and junk modelling helped children enhance their fine motor skills, developing their hand-eye coordination and dexterity.
+- Fine Motor Skills: Engaging in activities like LEGO building and junk modelling helped children develop their hand-eye coordination and dexterity.

-- Understanding the World and Technology: Through the event, children gained a deeper understanding of the role technology can play in addressing community needs.
+- Understanding the World and Technology: children gained a deeper understanding of the role technology can play in addressing community needs.
 They were able to explore the possibilities and potential applications of technology in a real-world context.

-- Knowing They Can Create Their Own World: Participating in the event allowed children to realize that they have the power to shape their own world through their ideas and inventions.
+- Knowing They Can Create Their Own World: Participating in the event allowed children to realise that they have the power to shape the world through their ideas and inventions.

-- Learning from Others: Interacting with fellow participants and hearing their ideas provided children with a valuable learning experience.
-They were exposed to different perspectives and learned from the innovative ideas of their peers.
+- Teamwork and Learning from Others: Interacting with their peers and hearing their ideas provided children with a valuable learning experience.
+They were exposed to different perspectives and learned from the innovative ideas of others.

-- A Different Angle on the World’s Needs and Ideas: My Big Idea encouraged children to think critically about the needs of their community and how their ideas could address those needs.
-It broadened their perspective and allowed them to consider unconventional approaches to problem-solving.
+- A Different Angle on the World’s Needs: My Big Idea encouraged children to think critically about the needs of their community and how their ideas could address those needs.
+It broadened their perspective and allowed them to consider unconventional approaches.